Introduction

 Once a published submission deadline has passed, Arctic Phi-Lab first assesses the formal aspects of applications received before the submission deadline.
 If a formal non-compliance of formal nature is found, the applicant may be asked to address this in an updated proposal within 48 hours.
 If the proposal is found non-admissible, the applicant will be informed and the reason will be explained.
 In such a case an applicant is eligible to submit a revised proposal at a later date.

 If the application is compliant with the formal requirements, applicants will be invited to hold a presentation to the Arctic Phi-Lab evaluation board.
 The evaluation will typically take place a few weeks after the submission deadline.
-The evaluation board consists of representatives of Arctic Phi-Lab, ESA, [National Delegation, Key partner(s)] and other experts.
+The evaluation board consists of representatives of Arctic Phi-Lab, ESA, Norwegian Space Agency, one representative from each of the consortium partners and other experts.
 There will also be an opportunity for the evaluation board to ask questions to the applicant.

 The application and the presentation will be marked against the criteria in Table 1, taking weighting factors into account.